florimondmanca/msgpack-asgi/README.md

 {'data': {'message': 'Hi, there!'}}
 ```

 That's all there is to it!
+You can now go reduce the size of your payloads. :-)

 ## License